Nonmodal amplification of stochastic disturbances in strongly elastic channel flows: Introduction

-The key parameters in viscoelastic fluids are: the viscosity ratio, $\beta = \eta_s/(\eta_s + \eta_p)$, where $\eta_s$ and $\eta_p$ are the solvent and polymer viscosities; the Reynolds number, $Re = \rho U_o L/(\eta_s + \eta_p)$, which represents the ratio of inertial to viscous forces; and the elasticity number, $\mu = \We/Re$, which quantifies the strength of elastic forces relative to inertial forces.
-Here, $\We= \lambda U_o/L$ is the Weissenberg number, $\lambda$ is the fluid relaxation time, $U_o$ is the largest base flow velocity, $L$ is the channel half-width, and $\rho$ is the fluid density.
-By modeling ambient disturbances as stochastic forcing to streamwise constant channel flows of Oldroyd-B fluids (with spanwise wavenumber $k_z$), an explicit scaling of the variance (energy) amplification with the Reynolds number $Re$ was developed in Ref.~\cite{Nazish2008b}, $ E (k_z;Re,\beta,\mu) = f (k_z;\beta,\mu) Re + g (k_z;\beta,\mu) Re^3, $ where $f$ and $g$ denote the $Re$-independent functions.
-It is worth noting that $E$ quantifies the ensemble-average energy density (associated with the velocity field) of the statistical steady-state~\cite{Farrell1993,farioa94}.
-In the same reference, numerical computations were used to conjecture that in flows with $\mu \gg 1$ the steady-state variance scales as \beq E (k_z;Re,\beta,\mu) \, \approx \, \hat{f} (k_z; \beta) Re \, + \, \hat{g} (k_z; \beta) \mu Re^3. \non \eeq In this work, considering case of high $\mu$, we apply singular perturbation techniques for systems with rapidly varying inputs~\cite{kokkharei99} to establish that the variance indeed depends affinely on $\mu$.
+The key parameters that characterize channel flows of viscoelastic fluids are: the viscosity ratio, $\beta = \eta_s/(\eta_s + \eta_p)$, where $\eta_s$ and $\eta_p$ are the solvent and polymer viscosities; the Weissenberg number, $\We = \lambda U_o/L$, which represents the product of the polymer relaxation time $\lambda$ and the typical velocity gradient $U_o/L$; and the elasticity number, $\mu = \We/Re$, which quantifies the ratio of the polymer relaxation time $\lambda$ to the viscous diffusion time $\rho L^2 / (\eta_s + \eta_p)$.
+Here, $Re = \rho U_o L/(\eta_s + \eta_p)$ is the Reynolds number, which represents the ratio of inertial to viscous forces, $U_o$ is the largest base velocity, $L$ is the channel half-height, and $\rho$ is the fluid density.
+By modeling ambient disturbances to streamwise-constant channel flows of Oldroyd-B fluids (with spanwise wavenumber $k_z$) as an additive white Gaussian forcing with zero mean and unit variance, we develop an explicit scaling of the variance (or energy) amplification of velocity fluctuations with the Weissenberg number $\We$, \beq E_{\mrv} (k_z;\We,\beta,\mu) \; = \; f (k_z;\beta,\mu) \; + \; \We^2 \, g (k_z;\beta,\mu). \eeq Here, $f$ and $g$ denote $\We$-independent functions where $g$ accounts for the amplification from wall-normal and spanwise forces to the fluctuations in streamwise velocity, while $f$ accounts for the amplification from all other forcing to all other velocity components.
+It is worth noting that $E_{\mrv}$ quantifies the ensemble-average energy density (associated with the velocity field) of the statistical steady-state~\citep{Farrell1993}, and it is determined by integrating the power spectral density over all temporal frequencies~\citep{farioa94}.